Hungary moves to escape EU fines, aid deal hopes dim

 Pressured by a November 7 deadline to get Hungary's finances in order or lose vital EU development funds, Economy Minister Gyorgy Matolcsy unveiled a package of new taxes worth 367 billion forints ($1.7 billion) -- less than two weeks after announcing a similarly-sized package that also included some spending cuts.

-"However economically absurd we may find what the Commission had signalled, as well as being a political double standard, we undertake these measures to preserve Hungary's cohesion funds," Matolcsy told a news conference.
+"However economically absurd we may find what the Commission had signaled, as well as being a political double standard, we undertake these measures to preserve Hungary's cohesion funds," Matolcsy told a news conference.

 Hungary has been unable to bring its budget deficit below 3 percent of economic output in a lasting way since joining the EU eight years ago.